 KIPP began in 1994 with a powerful idea: to create a classroom that helped children develop the knowledge, skills, character, and habits necessary to succeed in college and build a better tomorrow for their communities.
 Founders Mike Feinberg and Dave Levin began by redefining what was possible for a classroom of public school students in Houston.
 The following year, they opened two KIPP middle schools, one in Houston and one in New York City.
 By 1999, these original KIPP public charter schools were among the highest-performing schools in their respective communities.

-In 1999, reacting to the overwhelming responses to the 60 Minutes segment (see right), a friend introduced Mike and Scott Hamilton.
+In 1999, reacting to the overwhelming responses to the 60 Minutes segment on CBS, a friend introduced Mike and Scott Hamilton.
 Scott was working with Don and Doris Fisher, founders of The Gap, to identify education-focused efforts with the potential for impact and scale.
 And that is exactly what Scott saw in KIPP.

 With the help of Stacey Boyd (an education entrepreneur and Scott’s wife), Jessica Levin (an education policy researcher and Dave’s sister), and Elliott Witney (a teacher at KIPP Academy in Houston who would become a KIPP school leader), Scott, Mike and Dave created the plan for replicating KIPP.
 Their plan focused on leadership training and development, and KIPP’s Five Pillars.
 Don and Doris gave it their full support.
 Over the next five years, Mike and Scott each spent time as KIPP Foundation CEO, and worked together with Dave to design and lead the organization.
 In 2005, Richard Barth, KIPP’s current CEO took the reins and has led KIPP’s growth since then.

 As KIPP opened new schools in more cities, expanding from middle schools to elementary and high schools, our network began helping transform futures for thousands of children and families in underserved communities.